Santa Lucia Preserve: Santa Lucia Conservancy

-Conservation at The Preserve is managed by the Santa Lucia Conservancy, a 501(c)(3) non-profit land trust, established with oversight and legal input from the Trust for Public Land.
+Conservation at The Preserve is managed by the Santa Lucia Conservancy, a 501(c)(3) non-profit land trust, cofounded by Jeff Froke and Tom Gray in 1995 with oversight and legal input from the Trust for Public Land.
 The Santa Lucia Conservancy has a two-part mission: to protect, enhance, and restore the lands of The Santa Lucia Preserve while promoting ecologically sustainable development.
 As such, it falls under the IUCN's Category V protected area designation.
-Conducting adaptive land management across nearly 18,000 acre of The Preserve, the Conservancy’s programs include conservation grazing, controlled burns and maintenance of firebreaks to build wildfire resilience and adapt to a changing climate, scientific research and monitoring of threatened and endangered species, as well as an environmental education program to both Preserve members and the local community.
+Conducting adaptive land management across nearly 18,000 acre of The Preserve, the Conservancy's programs include conservation grazing, controlled burns and maintenance of firebreaks to build wildfire resilience and adapt to a changing climate, scientific research and monitoring of threatened and endangered species, as well as an environmental education program to both Preserve members and the local community.
 In partnership with local universities, the Conservancy maintains an ongoing internship program for students looking for field experience in conservation land management and ecology.

 In 2018, the Conservancy partnered with the Trust for Public Land and regional conservation organizations to acquire 140 acre of the Carmel River watershed.
 A large portion of this land was incorporated into Palo Corona Regional Park, while the Conservancy acquired 5 acre to use for offices and operations.